BunsDev/paywall-protocol/README.md

 npm run dev
 ```

-- Note :- This app was deployed to Fantom mainnet, so you need to connect your Metamask wallet to Fantom mainnet before you can Interact with the app.
+- Note :- This app was deployed to Fantom mainnet, so you need to connect your Metamask wallet to Fantom //mainnet before you can Interact with the app.

 # 📄 Smart-contract address